palmdrop/webspace/README.md

 I would also like to create something that pushes the internet and digital spaces in a sensible direction.
 There's many problems with how we use the internet today, and the direction in which we are moving.
 I hope to elaborate on this in a future post.

 The complete source code is published here for all to see.
 Feel free to glean what you like.
 If you like, give me credit where credit is due.
 Or not.

-The contents of [my old (and short-lived) blog](https://palmdrop.github.io) will eventually be moved here.

 **Generative art** can mostly be found under ["Pieces"](https://palmdrop.site/pieces).
 Recently, I've mostly been experimenting with 3D.